dedkryl/curl_3_07_2024/docs/DYNBUF.md

 ```

 Free the associated memory and clean up.
 After a free, the `dynbuf` struct can
-be reused to start appending new data to.
+be re-used to start appending new data to.

 ## `Curl_dyn_addn`